 Joseph Yesutis focuses his practice on financial institutions participating in the U.S. banking and payment systems.
 He has significant experience advising both depository and non-depository institutions, as well as their holding companies and other affiliates, in the areas of regulatory compliance, electronic commerce and mergers and acquisitions.
-Among other things, Mr. Yesutis provides routine counsel to banks, brokers and insurance companies on a broad range of issues relevant to the purchase, surrender and on-going management of bank-owned life insurance (BOLI).
+Additionally, Mr. Yesutis counsels banks, brokers and insurance companies on a broad range of issues relevant to the purchase, surrender and ongoing management of bank-owned life insurance (BOLI).

 - Represented multiple national health insurers in the development of card-based products for use in conjunction with health benefit plans (HSAs, HRAs, FSAs).